ggayliye/miniProjRepo_Embedded_SP2024/README.md

 Avg: 5.505 sec for 100ml.<br>

-- We will be testing the comepleted section of the peoject each week.
+- We will be testing the completed section of the project each week.
 Before the final week, we'll be testing the project with all components together.
 In the final week, we'll also demonstrate the project's function as a whole.

 Pictures from the experiment day: <br><br>
 ![alt text](https://github.com/ggayliye/miniProjRepo_Embedded_SP2024/blob/main/materials/1stExpPics/1.jpg)